crypticcoinvip/CrypticCoin/doc/shield-coinbase.md

 ## Background

-The current Crypticcoin protocol includes a consensus rule that coinbase rewards must be sent to a shielded address.
+The current Zcash protocol includes a consensus rule that coinbase rewards must be sent to a shielded address.

 ## User Experience Challenges